-No 1 bus from the bus/railway station takes less than 10 minutes to the village and stops 200m from the lane.
+No 1 bus from the bus/railway station which runs every half-hour takes less than 10 minutes to the village and stops 200m from the lane.
 There are beautiful walks to the city centre - about 35 minutes (downhill) - map provided.
 Taxi from the city centre costs about £8.
 The bus route 20A goes from Combe Down to Bath University.

 Combe Down village has a grocery/convenience store (open 8am-10pm) and a pharmacy.
 It is famous for a history of stone mining - from massive underground excavations.
 Bath's fine Georgian houses and many prominent buildings in London were built using stone from the mines.
 The village is in the World Heritage Site and on the border of the Cotswold Area of Outstanding Natural Beauty.
 The history of stone mining is told in the new Ralph Allen Cornerstone centre nearby - Ralph Allen was the entrepreneur who owned these mines and marketed the stone as the 'must have' construction material of the Georgian period..